Hyphen: "Unicode hyphen"

-Usage in date notation
+Use in date notation

 Use of hyphens to delineate the parts of a written date (rather than the slashes used conventionally in Anglophone countries) is specified in the international standard ISO 8601.
 Thus, for example, 1789-07-14 is the standard way of writing the date of Bastille Day.
 This standard has been transposed as European Standard EN 28601 and has been incorporated into various national typographic style guides (e.g., DIN 5008 in Germany).
 Now all official European Union (and many member state) documents use this style.
 This is also the typical date format used in large parts of Europe and Asia, although sometimes with other separators than the hyphen.

 This method has gained influence within North America, as most common computer file systems make the use of slashes in file names difficult or impossible.
-DOS, OS/2 and Windows use / to introduce and separate switches to shell commands, and on both Windows and Unix-like systems slashes in a filename introduce sub-directories which may not be desirable.
+MS-DOS, OS/2 and Windows use / to introduce and separate switches to shell commands, and on both Windows and Unix-like systems slashes in a filename introduce subdirectories which may not be desirable.
 Besides encouraging use of dashes, the Y-M-D order and zero-padding of numbers less than 10 are also copied from ISO 8601 to make the filenames sort by date order.